datacommonsorg/website/packages/web-components/docs/components/highlight.md

-# Data Commons Gauge Chart Web Component
+# Data Commons Highlight Chart Web Component

 [Data Commons Web Component](../../README.md) for highlighting a specific variable value from a specific variable about a single place.